avrcoelho/avrcoelho/README.md

    </a>
 </p>

-Senior Software Engineer with 10+ years of experience and a degree in Computer Science, specializing in building scalable, high-performance applications using JavaScript, TypeScript, React, React Native and Node.js.
+Senior Software Engineer with 10+ years of experience and a degree in Computer Science, specializing in building scalable, high-performance applications using JavaScript, TypeScript, React, React Native, Node.js and AI

 I focus on frontend architecture, leveraging microfrontends, BFFs, and modern monorepo strategies to deliver maintainable, efficient, and scalable systems.
 I prioritize code quality, automated testing, performance, and observability to ensure reliability at scale.